Markus96/Project-1-Mark-Eddy-American-Diner-UK/README.md

 #### Content Strategy
 - **Introduction Text**: Concise yet informative text introduces the diner to users, providing a brief overview of its history, ambiance, and the types of meals offered.
 This content is strategically placed to be prominently visible, ensuring users grasp the essence of the diner quickly.

-- **Newsletter Popup**: A popup modal is included to encourage users to subscribe to the diner's newsletter.
+- **pop out money off** : A popup modal is included to encourage users to know about the curretn deal that us going on.
 This feature not only captures user engagement but also serves as a direct marketing tool to keep customers informed about promotions, events, and updates.

 #### User Engagement and Interaction
-- **Interactive Popup**: The newsletter signup popup provides a convenient way for users to voluntarily provide their email addresses, demonstrating proactive engagement with potential customers right from the homepage.
+- **Interactive Popup**: The pop out is red, which means that it stands out and can be closed by pressing the cross.
+This can be used in the future for an array of promotions.

 ### User Experience Focus
 - **Ease of Navigation**: Navigation elements such as the American flag and menu links (Home, Contact Us, Reservation) are strategically positioned for easy access, ensuring seamless navigation throughout the website.